-On a naked sports such as the Yamaha XSR900 you can lay on the tank and get your head down.
+On a naked sports such as the Yamaha XSR900 you can at least lay on the tank and get your head down.

 With a Bobber though there’s no hiding from the air resistance and after a while it does wear you down.
 Find yourself riding into a headwind as well and it’s quickly both tiring and uncomfortable.

 Long 70 mph motorway rides on a Bobber would not be my idea of an enjoyable trip.